England | Scotland | Wales | Northern Ireland | Ireland

 HGV/PSV driver examinations £60

-Our experienced Practice Nurses run several clinics in-house and cater for; Diabetes, Phlebotomy (blood tests), Asthma, COPD, ECG, Heart Disease, Contraception, Cervical Smears, Ear Syringing, Vitamin Injections, Holiday Vaccinations and advice, Child Immunisations, Pregnancy Testing, Lump & Bump Removal, Internal Examinations, Weight Management, Sexually Transmitted Disease testing, Well Man & Well Woman MOTs, Seasonal Vaccinations, Wound Management, Ring Pessary changes, 24hr Blood Pressure monitoring and more.
+Our experienced Practice Nurse runs several clinics in-house and cater for; Diabetes, Phlebotomy (blood tests), Asthma, COPD, ECG, Heart Disease, Contraception, Cervical Cytology, Ear Syringing, Vitamin Injections, Holiday Vaccinations and advice, Child Immunisations, Pregnancy Testing, Lump & Bump Removal, Internal Examinations, Weight Management, Sexually Transmitted Disease testing, Well Man & Well Woman MOTs, Seasonal Vaccinations, Wound Management, 24hr Blood Pressure monitoring and more.